liyin2015/python-coding-interview/README.md

 There are plenty of books out there focusing on either teaching algorithmic knowledge  (*Introduction to Algorithms*, *Algorithmic Problem Solving*, etc) or introducing the interview process and solving interview problems(*Cracking the Coding Interview*, *Coding Interview Questions*, etc), but none of these books truly combine the two.
 This is a book designed to make up this role in the categorization.
 Principle, Pattern, and Leetcode Problems make up the core of this book.

 This is **NOT** a book that provides hiring statistics for each company or gives the reader quick tricks in order to pass a few coding interviews.
 Its purpose is to show you the beauty of algorithmic problem solving in the hope that you will be more passionate and confident about software engineering; the interview questions just set up a playground where we strengthen what we learn.
+## For Readers
+[The whole book](Easy-Book/main.pdf) is compiled as pdf.

+For readers, you can read the book as a whole or read chapters selectively following the below links.

 ## Table of Contents